Investigation & Social Issues

 A gay haven

-Fire Island is a tiny island, a little over 2 hours from New York.
+Fire Island is a tiny island just over 2 hours from New York.
 It is a place of privacy, protected from prying eyes, and a haven for the LGBT community.

-It is an island of contrasts in the summer, with partygoers running amok and the temperature rising quickly in pick-up areas.
+In the summer, it is an island of contrasts, with partygoers running amok and the temperature rising quickly in pick-up areas.

 But Fire Island can’t be summarized as a place of unbridled sexuality.
 A red-hot real estate market has attracted millionaires from the community who gather every year to raise funding for the LGBT cause at a time when no right can be taken for granted.